 Here is Mt Greville on the right, where I had a close encounter with a bushfire.

-At the exposed rocky top, giant spear orchids clung to the sides and grass trees showed off their crazy hairstyles.
+At the exposed rocky top, giant spear lilies clung to the sides and grass trees showed off their crazy hairstyles.

-Here is a shot of the tip from a previous walk, which better shows the orchids.
+Here is a shot of the tip from a previous walk, which better shows the lilies.

 The coastline and distant lakes and mountains on the southern side of the mountain can be viewed, before walking back down again to the carpark and braving the trucks on the highway home.
 Lake Moogerah can be seen in this first picture.